HRItdy/claw_machine/README.md

 ```

-If dismounted the robot arm from the mobile base,
+If dismounted the robot arm from the mobile base, need to run another launch file, because the original point is changed.

 ### RUN ALL SCRIPTS WITH ONE COMMAND
 **Terminal 2:**